Carrie810/cks-certification-guide/README.md

         except:
         - 169.254.169.254/32
 ```
+### Use CIS benchmark to review the security configuration of Kubernetes components (etcd, kubelet, kubedns, kubeapi)
-### CIS Benchmark to analyze the cluster components
+## CIS Benchmark to analyze the cluster components
 > [CIS Benchmark]() : Analyze the cluster components using CIS Benchmark tool Kube Bench.
 ```bash
 # CIS Benchmark Best Practices